android/user-interface-samples/AppWidget/README.md

 )
 ```

-See the documents for [`fromPendingIntent`](https://developer.android.com/reference/android/widget/RemoteViews.RemoteResponse#fromPendingIntent(android.app.PendingIntent)) and [`fromFillInIntent`](https://developer.android.com/reference/android/widget/RemoteViews.RemoteResponse#fromFillInIntent(android.content.Intent)) for more details.
+See the documentation for [`fromPendingIntent`](https://developer.android.com/reference/android/widget/RemoteViews.RemoteResponse#fromPendingIntent(android.app.PendingIntent)) and [`fromFillInIntent`](https://developer.android.com/reference/android/widget/RemoteViews.RemoteResponse#fromFillInIntent(android.content.Intent)) for more details.

 ## Use simplified RemoteViews collections [(docs)](https://developer.android.com/about/versions/12/features/widgets#leverage-simplified-remoteview-collections)

 Android 12 adds the `setRemoteAdapter(int viewId, RemoteViews.RemoteCollectionItems items)` method, which lets your app pass along a collection directly when populating a `ListView`.
-Previously, when using a `ListView`, it was necessary to implement and declare a [`RemoteViewService`](https://developer.android.com/reference/android/widget/RemoteViewsService) to return [RemoteViewsFactory](https://developer.android.com/reference/android/widget/RemoteViewsService.RemoteViewsFactory).
+Previously, when using a `ListView`, it was necessary to implement and declare a [`RemoteViewService`](https://developer.android.com/reference/android/widget/RemoteViewsService) to return [`RemoteViewsFactory`](https://developer.android.com/reference/android/widget/RemoteViewsService.RemoteViewsFactory).

 If the collection doesn’t use a constant set of layouts (in other words, if some items are only sometimes present), use `setViewTypeCount` to specify the maximum number of unique layouts the collection can contain.

-Here’s an example of how to implement simplified RemoteViews collections.
+Here’s an example of how to implement simplified `RemoteViews` collections.

 [`ItemsCollectionAppWidget.kt`](app/src/main/java/com/example/android/appwidget/ItemsCollectionAppWidget.kt\#L51)